IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/plpgsql.md

 # Procedural languages:
 Procedural languages in PostgreSQL provide a powerful way to extend the database's functionality by writing functions and procedures in languages other than SQL.
 These are natively supported by PostgreSQL and can be used directly within the database environment.
-These languages, also known as PL languages, offer developers the flexibility to implement complex business logic and computations directly within the database.
+These languages, also known as PLs, offer developers the flexibility to implement complex business logic and computations directly within the database.

 Key points about procedural languages in PostgreSQL: